South Carolina Court Records

 Are Driving Records Public In South Carolina?

 Pursuant to the South Carolina Public Records Act (Title 30), traffic and driving records are accessible to the general public.
 The only exception, however, is confidential or sensitive documents.
-A driving record holds details regarding points scored by an individual from traffic offenses, accidents and convictions.
+A driving record holds details regarding points scored by an individual from traffic offenses, accidents, and convictions.
 They can be used:

-• To help facilitate the revision of a vehicle’s insurance policy.
+- To help facilitate the revision of a vehicle’s insurance policy.

-• In legal proceedings and by state agencies.
+- In legal proceedings and by state agencies.

-• During pre-employment auditions and background checks
+- During pre-employment auditions and background checks

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
+Operating independently of any state government agency, these websites often make searching simpler, as they are not limited by geographic location.
+Such sites also have search engines that may help when starting a search for specific or multiple records.
 To begin using such a search engine on a third-party or government website, interested parties usually must provide:

-• The name of the record owner, unless said person is a juvenile
+- The name of the record owner, unless said person is a juvenile

 Third-party sites are independent of government sources and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.